 • Formative assessment identifies ways in which progress can be made

 Assessment for Learning is a development of the last two bullet points:

-By using a variety of approaches, including OutSmart, Teaching Thinking tools, and Self-Belief strategies, we have been able to encourage the boys to identify, articulate and start to modify some of these so-called “dysfunctions”
+By using a variety of approaches, including OutSmart, Teaching Thinking tools, and Self-Belief strategies, we have been able to encourage the boys to identify, articulate and start to modify some of these so-called “dysfunctions”.

-Out-SMART activities encourage an awareness of self and team by identifying problems and working through a series of outdoor challenges to foster an awareness of both self and team.
+Out-SMART activities encourage awareness of self and team by identifying problems and working through a series of outdoor challenges to foster an awareness of both self and team.
 The boys have articulated what a successful team might be and are then provided with a practical opportunity to display those skills.
-Feedback and evaluation is provided by the students themselves, against criteria they evolve.
+Feedback and evaluation are provided by the students themselves, against criteria they evolve.

 A Little History

 Minnesota was the first state to pass a charter school law in 1991.
 There are now charter schools in over 40 states.
 Charter schools are often found in high poverty, low academic achievement areas, but there are a growing number of charter schools in middle and upper-middle class neighborhoods as well.

 Because charter schools often have special interests such as the arts, STEM (Science, Technology, Engineering, and Mathematics), and classical education, they are growing in popularity across the socioeconomic spectrum.

 1. Charter schools are public schools and are thus funded with public tax dollars.
 Charter schools, however, do not receive all the same funds that traditional public schools receive.
 For example, in some states, charter schools do not receive parcel/levy tax monies.
 These are additional taxes that are approved by homeowners/voters specifically allocated to local public schools.
 As a result of less funding, charter schools tend to pay lower salaries.

 There has been a fundamental change in how leadership is viewed over the last ten years.
 It is no longer merely the prerogative of those in power, but it is recognized that we all have within us leadership qualities.